gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

         "*": "*" # can be configured to limit the clusters to watched by this service.
 ```

-When a Kubernetes clusters API is privately accessible, Teleport Kubernetes Service must be in a network that has access to the target cluster.
-You can select in the Kubernetes Service only a subset of the clusters discovered by the Discovery Service and thus filter which of the clusters will be served by that service.
+When a Kubernetes clusters API is privately accessible, Teleport Kubernetes Service must be in the same network as the target cluster.
+You can configure the Kubernetes Service to filter only a subset of clusters to forward requests.

+When Kubernetes Service detects a Kubernetes cluster originating from a cloud provider, it will generate short-lived credentials to access it.
+The service also registers the cluster in its inventory and advertises it using the heartbeat mechanism.

 ## AWS EKS discovery